 About Carlos Andres Gomez

-CARLOS ANDRÉS GÓMEZ is a Colombian American poet, speaker, actor, and author of Fractures, selected by Pulitzer Prize winner and 19th U.S. Poet Laureate Natasha Trethewey as the winner of the 2020 Felix Pollak Prize in Poetry, as well as winner of the 2021 Midwest Book Award for Poetry, the 2021 Independent Publisher Book Award Silver Medal in Poetry, the 2022 IAN Book of the Year Award for Poetry, and the 2023 Rubery International Book Award; Hijito, selected by Eduardo C. Corral as the winner of the 2018 Broken River Prize, as well as winner of the 2019 Foreword INDIES Gold Medal in Poetry, the 2020 IndieReader Discovery Award, the 2020 International Book Award, and a #1 SPD bestseller; and the memoir Man Up: Reimagining Modern Manhood, a finalist for the UK’s 2022 Page Turner International Book Award that was released by Penguin Random House.
-A star of HBO’s Def Poetry Jam, TV One’s Verses and Flow, and Spike Lee’s #1 box office movie Inside Man with Denzel Washington, Carlos has delivered keynotes and done engagements at more than 1,000 colleges, universities, independent schools, and companies in 47 U.S. states and headlined events in 27 countries across six continents.
+CARLOS ANDRÉS GÓMEZ is a Colombian American poet, speaker, actor, and author of Fractures, selected by Pulitzer Prize winner and 19th U.S. Poet Laureate Natasha Trethewey as the winner of the 2020 Felix Pollak Prize in Poetry, as well as winner of the 2021 Midwest Book Award, the 2021 Independent Publisher Book Award Silver Medal, the 2022 IAN Book of the Year Award for Poetry, and the 2023 Rubery International Book Award; Hijito, selected by Eduardo C. Corral as the winner of the 2018 Broken River Prize, as well as winner of the 2019 Foreword INDIES Gold Medal in Poetry, the 2020 IndieReader Discovery Award, the 2020 International Book Award, and a #1 SPD bestseller; and the memoir Man Up: Reimagining Modern Manhood, a finalist for the UK’s 2022 Page Turner International Book Award that was released by Penguin Random House.
+A star of HBO’s Def Poetry Jam, TV One’s Verses and Flow, and Spike Lee’s #1 box office movie Inside Man with Denzel Washington, Carlos has delivered keynotes and done engagements at more than 1,500 colleges, universities, independent schools, and companies in 47 U.S. states and headlined events in 28 countries across six continents.

-Named 2021 Georgia Author of the Year by the Georgia Writers Association, 2016 Best Diversity Artist by Campus Activities Magazine, and Artist of the Year at the 2009 Promoting Outstanding Writers Awards, Gómez is widely known for his viral poems, “What Latino Looks Like,” “Where are you really from?” and others, which have garnered more than 10 million views online.
+Named 2021 Georgia Author of the Year by the Georgia Writers Association, 2016 Best Diversity Artist by Campus Activities Magazine, Artist of the Year at the 2009 Promoting Outstanding Writers Awards, and a 2024 NACE Speaker of the Year nominee, Gómez is widely known for his viral poems, “What Latino Looks Like,” “Where are you really from?” and others, which have garnered more than 12 million views online.
+Carlos is one of the highest booked acts in the history of the college market and among the most sought-after keynote speakers in the world.

-Winner of the 2018 Atlanta Review International Poetry Prize, 2019 Fischer National Poetry Prize, 2015 Lucille Clifton Poetry Prize, and the 2019 Sandy Crimmins National Prize for Poetry, Carlos is a graduate of the University of Pennsylvania and the MFA Program for Writers at Warren Wilson College.
+Winner of the 2024 Yeats International Poetry Prize, 2019 Sandy Crimmins National Prize for Poetry, 2015 Lucille Clifton Poetry Prize, 2019 Fischer National Poetry Prize, and the 2018 Atlanta Review International Poetry Prize, Carlos is a graduate of the University of Pennsylvania and the MFA Program for Writers at Warren Wilson College.
 He is a proud father of two.

 CARLOS’ PRESS KIT: (Schools: click here / Companies: click here)